jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 *Prereqs:*  You will need to install the program vimtutor for the first part.
 You can do that on Ubuntu by typing ```sudo apt-get install vim``` and on Fedora by typing ```sudo dnf install vim```

-1) To begin just type vimtutor from the commandline.
+1) To begin type vimtutor from the commandline.
 Warning - vimtutor requires you to read.
     i) This is a 6 part tutorial.
 You need to follow all the steps of the 6 part tutorial making your changes directly in the file.
     i) __Be careful__ to save the file to an external location – otherwise IT WILL BE OVERWRITTEN each time you launch the vimtutor command.
 You can do this by typing ```:w  ~/Documents/lastname-firstname-lab-7-vimtutor.txt``` - this way you can edit the file on your local system instead of launching the vimtutor application again.
 Note you need to use vim for this assignment.
     i) __Deliverable:__ Submit the completed vim-tutorial file named as above.